Radv1la/Giedrius-Saulenas-Blog/projects.md

 ---
 layout: page
 title: Projects
 subtitle: Hadn't started any projects yet, however I have some pretty good ideas.
-Feel free cotnacting me if you have any suggestions.
+Have any suggestions?
+Feel free contacting me
 ---